sqonk/phext-core/docs/api/global_functions.md

 - **$prompt** The optional prompt to be displayed to the user prior to reading input.
 - **$newLineAfterPrompt** If `TRUE`, add a new line in after the prompt.
+- **$allowEmptyReply** If `TRUE`, the prompt will continue to cycle until a non-empty answer is provided by the user.
+White space is trimmed to prevent pseudo empty answers.
+This option has no affect when using $allowedResponses.
+- **$allowedResponses** An array of acceptable replies.
+The prompt will cycle until one of the given replies is received by the user.

 **Returns:**  The response from the user in string format.